Pluribus Carol emphatically grabbing a doctor

 • Red – Stop right now or harm will come.

-Or if you are more numbers focused, a 0-10 scale also works great where 0 represents calm and relaxed and 9-10 signifies stop right now, I can’t take anymore.
+Or if you are more numbers-focused, a 0-10 scale also works great, where 0 represents calm and relaxed, and 9-10 signifies stop right now, I can’t take any more.

 So once you start monitoring your nervous system and recognize that you need to reduce stress, what do you do?
-There are 5 foundational tools all supported by research that are very effective in reducing stress as well as difficult moods like anxiety and depression.
-Having these tools in your back pocket are great when you need to reduce your stress levels or even better, build into healthy life routines to maintain a sustainable pace as much as possible.
+There are 5 foundational tools, all supported by research, that are very effective in reducing stress as well as difficult moods like anxiety and depression.
+Having these tools in your back pocket is great when you need to reduce your stress levels or, even better, build them into healthy life routines to maintain a sustainable pace as much as possible.

 Mindfulness – Find several flavors of mindfulness exercises that work for you.
-See my resources section, YouTube, or apps like Insight Timer, Calm, or Headspace have many guided practices.
-Some key practices are focusing meditation (on your breath, music, candle, object in nature, etc), listening to relaxing music or binaural beats, body scan meditation, walking meditation, and loving kindness meditation.
-My personal favorite is walking in nature paying attention to your 5 senses.
+See my resources section, or check YouTube or apps like Insight Timer, Calm, or Headspace for many guided practices.
+Some key practices are focusing meditation (on your breath, music, a candle, an object in nature, etc.), listening to relaxing music or binaural beats, body-scan meditation, walking meditation, and loving-kindness meditation.
+My personal favorite is walking in nature, paying attention to your 5 senses.

 Exercise – Any exercise will do – walking, running, bodyweight fitness, calisthenics, weight lifting, stretching, yoga, martial arts, sports.
 Get your body moving and heart rate up with activities that are appropriate for your body and skill level.
 Even doing pushups, jumping jacks, burpees, until you can’t do any more for 5 minutes makes a difference!
 You don’t have to commit to a full training program!